ThiagoAKAtrist/tictactoe_ai/README.md

 #

 <p>
-&bull; To play as it is, you need to install the Live Server in your IDE.
+&bull; To play it, you need to run the code on your localhost.
 </p>

 <div align="center">